 Whatever the music, we aim for it to be relevant to today’s congregation without losing the richness of our musical heritage; we believe that this balance better enables our congregation to enter into worship.

-Just as we have services with different styles, the musical style has a varying emphasis to complement each particular form of service: so there will be more traditional hymns in the family communion services that take place on the 2nd and 4th Sundays, and more of the contemporary songs in the Morning and Evening Praise on the 3rd and 4th Sundays.
+Just as we have services with different styles, the musical style has a varying emphasis to complement each particular form of service: so there will be more traditional hymns in the family communion services that take place on the 2nd and 4th Sundays, and more of the contemporary songs in the Morning Praise on the 3rd and 4th Sundays.
 But all of the services will draw on the music of any age or style that is best suited to a particular need.

 The majority of our congregation appreciate each of the different styles of service; and that this variety is something that encourages the rich tapestry of people from differing traditions and backgrounds that make up our wonderfully diverse congregation.

 The worship team practice each week, usually on a Wednesday evening.
 Most instruments could be used to enhance the music in one or more of the different services and we are always looking to enrich our musical offering with additional musicians.